allegro/bigflow/docs/deployment.md

 [Docker Registry](https://docs.docker.com/registry/) is a repository where Docker images are stored.

-We recommend using Google Cloud [Container Registry](https://cloud.google.com/container-registry) because it integrates seamlessly with Composer.
+We recommend using Google Cloud [Artifact Registry](https://cloud.google.com/artifact-registry) because it integrates seamlessly with Composer.

 ### Docker repository name

-One Container Registry can hosts many image repositories.
+One Artifact Registry can host many image repositories.
 We recommend having one image repository per one BigFlow project.

 You don't need to create repositories explicitly, they are barely namespaces.